PA Superior Court: Guidelines Are Standard for all Checkpoints

 December 10, 2014

-Here’s some news of note for Pittsburgh Criminal Lawyer experience in DUI defense, and drivers alike: The Pennsylvania Superior Court this week ruled that standards for DUI checkpoints are applied to other types of checkpoints as well.
+Here’s some news of note for Pittsburgh Criminal Defense Lawyer experience in DUI defense, and drivers alike: The Pennsylvania Superior Court this week ruled that standards for DUI checkpoints are applied to other types of checkpoints as well.

 In a court case, Commonwealth v.
 Garibay, the state argued that police officers must comply with what are known as Tarbert/Blouse guidelines when setting up a DUI checkpoint, but that the standard for other types of checkpoints is less rigid.